 If you want to add pictures of music to a document, you can simply do it the way you would do with other types of pictures.
-The pictures are created separately, yielding PostScript output or PNG images, and those are included into a LATEX or HTML document.
+The pictures are created separately (in PostScript, PDF, or PNG format), and those are included into a LATEX or HTML document.